Animals in space: 1950s

 Monkeys Miss Able and Miss Baker became the first monkeys to survive spaceflight after their 1959 flight.
 On 28 May 1959, aboard Jupiter IRBM AM-18, were a 3 kg American-born rhesus monkey, Able, from Independence, Kansas, and a 310 g squirrel monkey from Peru, Baker.
 The monkeys rode in the nose cone of the missile to an altitude of 579 km and a distance of 2735 km down the Atlantic Missile Range from Cape Canaveral, Florida.
 They withstood forces 38 times the normal pull of gravity and were weightless for about 9 minutes.
 A top speed of 16,000 km/h was reached during their 16-minute flight.
 The monkeys survived the flight in good condition.
 Able died four days after the flight from a reaction to anesthesia, while undergoing surgery to remove an infected medical electrode.
 Baker was the center of media attention for the next several months as she was watched closely for any ill-effects from her space flight.
 She was even mated in an attempt to test her reproductive system.
-Baker lived until 29 November 1984, at the US Space and Rocket Center in Huntsville, Alabama.
+Baker lived until 29 November 1984, at the U.S. Space and Rocket Center in Huntsville, Alabama.

 On 2 July 1959, a launch of a Soviet R2 rocket, which reached 212 km, carried two space dogs and Marfusha, the first rabbit to go into space.

 A 19 September 1959 launch, a Jupiter AM-23, carried two frogs and 12 mice but was destroyed during launch.

 On 4 December 1959, a rhesus macaque Sam flew on the Little Joe 2 mission of Project Mercury to an altitude of 53 mi.